JauntyJJS/jaunty-blogdown/content/blog/_index.md

 ---
-title: Blog
+title: Welcome To My Blog
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  This is my blog where I share my curiosity about what I have learnt.
+It includes notes and tutorials for my future self and hopefully also for you.
 author: ""
 show_post_thumbnail: true
+thumbnail_left: false # for list-sidebar only
 show_author_byline: false
 show_post_date: true
 # for listing page layout